my8bit/readitnever/README.md

-readitnever
+Read It Never
 ===========

-ReadItNever - This extention will help you to manage the most important content.
+ReadItNever - this extention will help you to manage the most important content.

 ##Desription